Matchgate circuits deeply thermalize

-\textit{Global dynamics.---} First, we take global Gaussian random unitaries, and look at the distribution of a particular correlation function $\theta = \braket{\iu \gamma_1 \gamma_2}_\mathbf{m} = [\Gamma^A_\mathbf{m}]_{12}$, using analytically known expressions for $P_\mathrm{GHE}(\theta)$ (see App.~\ref{app:CDFx}).
+\textit{Global dynamics.---} First, we take global Gaussian random unitaries, and look at the distribution of a particular correlation function $\theta = \braket{\iu \gamma_1 \gamma_2}_\mathbf{m} = [\Gamma^A_\mathbf{m}]_{12}$, using analytically known expressions for $P_\mathrm{GHE}(\theta)$~\cite{SM}.
 Taking $L_A = 2$, our results agree well with a power-law decay $W_1 \propto 1/\sqrt{L_B}$.
-When $R$ is a finite constant, this eventually saturates at large $L_B$ due to the finite sample size [Fig.~\ref{fig:W1_fig}(a), (b)].
-Similar results hold for other values of $L_A$ [App.~\ref{app:extra_W1_numerics}].
-This behavior is consistent with the bound $W_1 \lesssim L^{-1/6}_B$ from Thm.~\ref{thm:Wasserstein}, but does not saturate it; thus, it may be possible, in future work, to quantitatively improve Eq.~\eqref{eq:W1Decay}.
-By analogy to Ref.~\onlinecite{Cotler2023}, a rough estimate of the expected plateau value can be obtained by considering the discrepancy between an empirical CDF using $R$ GHE realizations and the exact GHE CDF; this is shown as the solid line in Fig.~\ref{fig:W1_fig}(a), and plotted in Fig.~\ref{fig:W1_fig}(b).
-This numerical artifact is alleviated if we take $R$ to scale linearly $L_B$, as we discuss later. \textit{Local dynamics.---} We now turn to local (1+1)D circuits, with each gate a random FLO unitary; these can be more directly implemented by matchgates \cite{matchgates1valiant, matchgates2terhalDV, matchgates3jozsa}.
+When $R$ is finite, this saturates at large $L_B$ due to the finite sample-size [Fig.~\ref{fig:W1_fig}(a), (b)].
+Similar results hold for other values of $L_A$~\cite{SM}.
+This behavior is consistent with the bound $W_1 \lesssim L^{-1/6}_B$ from Thm.~\ref{thm:Wasserstein}, but does not saturate it; thus, it may be possible to quantitatively improve~\eqref{eq:W1Decay}.
+By analogy to Ref.~\onlinecite{Cotler2023}, an estimate of the plateau value can be obtained by considering an empirical CDF constructed from $R$ GHE realizations; its discrepancy is shown as the horizontal line in Fig.~\ref{fig:W1_fig}(a), and plotted in Fig.~\ref{fig:W1_fig}(b).
+Taking $R$ to scale linearly $L_B$ alleviates this numerical artifact, see End Matter.

+\textit{Local dynamics.---} We now take local (1+1)D circuits, with each gate a random FLO unitary, which can be implemented by matchgates \cite{matchgates1valiant, matchgates2terhalDV, matchgates3jozsa}.
 Since any Gaussian unitary can be implemented by a linear-depth (1+1)D circuit \cite{floU1, floU2}, we anticipate that random local Gaussian circuits will converge towards globally random Gaussian unitaries reasonably quickly; thus, we expect DT at long timescales.
 Indeed, our simulations suggest a power-law decay $W_1 (t) \propto t^{-1/4}$ [Fig.~\ref{fig:W1_fig}(c), (d)] down to a late-time value set by the size of the measured subsystem $L_B$ following $W_1(t\gg 1)\propto 1/\sqrt{L_B}$ [Fig.~\ref{fig:W1_fig}(a), (c)].
-Here, we choose $R$ large enough such that the empirical CDF $\hat{P}_\mathrm{PE}$ approximates well $P_\mathrm{PE}$, and the depth $t$ of the circuit large enough such that the only limiting factor for $t\gg 1$ is $L_B$.
-(See the numerical sample complexity section for a discussion on when $R$ is a limiting factor instead of $L_B$.)
-We also verified this $W_1 (t) \propto t^{-1/4}$ behavior for other choices of $L_A$ [App.~\ref{app:extra_W1_numerics}].
+Here, we choose $R$ large enough such that the empirical CDF $\hat{P}_\mathrm{PE}$ approximates well $P_\mathrm{PE}$, see End Matter.
+We also verified this $W_1 (t) \propto t^{-1/4}$ behavior for other choices of $L_A$~\cite{SM}.